-Yu, Y, Royel, S, Li, J, Li, Y & Ha, Q 2016, 'Magnetorheological elastomer base isolator for earthquake response mitigation on building structures: modeling and second-order sliding mode control', Earthquake and Structures, vol. 11, no. 6, pp. 943-966.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Royel, S, Li, J, Li, Y & Ha, Q 2016, 'Magnetorheological elastomer base isolator for earthquake response mitigation on building structures: modeling and second-order sliding mode control', Earthquake and Structures, vol. 11, no. 6, pp. 943-966.View/Download from: Publisher's site

 Recently, magnetorheological elastomer (MRE) material and its devices have been developed and attracted a good deal of attention for their potentials in vibration control.
 Among them, a highly adaptive base isolator based on MRE was designed, fabricated and tested for real-time adaptive control of base isolated structures against a suite of earthquakes.
 To perfectly take advantage of this new device, an accurate and robust model should be built to characterize its nonlinearity and hysteresis for its application in structural control.
 This paper first proposes a novel hysteresis model, in which a nonlinear hyperbolic sine function spring is used to portray the strain stiffening phenomenon and a Voigt component is incorporated in parallel to describe the solid-material behaviours.
 Then the fruit fly optimization algorithm (FFOA) is employed for model parameter identification using testing data of shear force, displacement and velocity obtained from different loading conditions.
 The relationships between model parameters and applied current are also explored to obtain a current-dependent generalized model for the control application.
 Based on the proposed model of MRE base isolator, a second-order sliding mode controller is designed and applied to the device to provide a real-time feedback control of smart structures.
 The performance of the proposed technique is evaluated in simulation through utilizing a three-storey benchmark building model under four benchmark earthquake excitations.
 The results verify the effectiveness of the proposed current-dependent model and corresponding controller for semi-active control of MRE base isolator incorporated smart structures.

-Royel, S, Ha, QP & Aguilera, RP 2018, 'Frequency-Shaped Second-Order Sliding Mode Control for Smart Suspension Systems', 2018 15th International Conference on Control, Automation, Robotics and Vision, ICARCV 2018, International Conference on Control, Automation, Robotics and Vision, IEEE, Singapore, Singapore, pp. 907-912.View/Download from: UTS OPUS or Publisher's site
+Royel, S, Ha, QP & Aguilera, RP 2018, 'Frequency-Shaped Second-Order Sliding Mode Control for Smart Suspension Systems', 2018 15th International Conference on Control, Automation, Robotics and Vision, ICARCV 2018, International Conference on Control, Automation, Robotics and Vision, IEEE, Singapore, Singapore, pp. 907-912.View/Download from: Publisher's site

 © 2018 IEEE.
 Design of a frequency-shaped second-order sliding mode (FS2SM) controller is demonstrated by means of exploiting second-order low-pass filter (LPF) to model the dynamic sliding surface to shape the frequency characteristics of the equivalent dynamics.
 The proposed technique is numerically verified in the simulation of a half-car model (HCM) with inbuilt active hydraulically interconnected suspension (HIS) system.
 The closed-loop performances confirm that inclusion of an appropriate filter in the control scheme allows not only to reduce the roll angle but also its spectrum can be shaped.

-Royel, SA & Ha, Q 2017, 'Frequency Shaped Sliding Mode Control of Magnetorheological Smart Structure Systems', 2017 IEEE International Conference on Mechatronics (ICM), IEEE International Conference on Mechatronics, IEEE, Churchill, VIC, Australia, pp. 117-122.View/Download from: UTS OPUS or Publisher's site
+Royel, SA & Ha, Q 2017, 'Frequency Shaped Sliding Mode Control of Magnetorheological Smart Structure Systems', 2017 IEEE International Conference on Mechatronics (ICM), IEEE International Conference on Mechatronics, IEEE, Churchill, VIC, Australia, pp. 117-122.View/Download from: Publisher's site

 This paper addresses the problem of controlling